Tameemr/Tameemr/README.md

 - &#128025; I’m currently learning principles about SEO and Digital Marketing

-- &#127928; besides of that I am also improving my presentation skills (passionate about it) and enthusiastic about learning finnish, currently intermediate level (_on going_)
+- :battery: besides of that I am also improving my presentation skills (passionate about it) and enthusiastic about learning finnish, currently intermediate level (_on going_)